-At The Dermatology Clinic, our team of dermatologists have over six decades of experience in treating all types of skin cancer in Salem, Oregon and Wilsonville, Oregon.
+At Valley View Dermatology, our team of dermatologists have over six decades of experience in treating all types of skin cancer in Salem, Oregon and Wilsonville, Oregon.

 From melanoma to squamous cell carcinoma to basal cell carcinoma, our team of knowledgable doctors have the ability to provide the early diagnosis and critical treatment needed to ensure a healthy and safe recovery.